qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

    output sizes, e.g. like duplicating text and offsetting it a bit in illustration programs, while still showing a bit of shadow at larger sizes.
-   Apparently, there is an error with re-painting the opaque pixels back over top of the shadow (depending upon the shadow`s color), when that setting is used.
+   Apparently, there is an error with re-painting the opaque pixels back over top of the shadow (depending upon the shadow's color), when that setting is used.

 Placement menu